haveno-dex/haveno/apitest/docs/api-beta-test-guide.md

 There is no need to secure your regtest Bisq wallet with an encryption password when running these examples, but you should encrypt your mainnet wallet as you probably already do when using the Bisq UI to transact in real BTC.
-This section explains how to encrypt your Bisq wallet with the CLI, and unlock it before performing wallet related operations such as creating and taking offers, checking balances, and sending BSQ and BTC to external wallets.
+This section explains how to encrypt your Bisq wallet with the CLI, and unlock it before performing wallet related operations such as creating and taking offers, checking balances, and sending BTC to external wallets.

 Encrypt your wallet with a password:
 ```